bmanders716/bmanders716.github.io/cookbook.md

 Onion Soup.

 _Ingredients_--6 Spanish onions.
-               3†oz. of butter.
+               3‡Ø∫. of butter.
                2 quarts of water.
-               3†oz. of flour.
+               3‡Ø∫. of flour.
-               Ω pint of milk or cream.
+               Ì†∞int of milk or cream.
                Pepper and salt to taste.

 _Method._--Peel the onions, and cut them in slices.